covertimpala/RPi_servo-control_pca9685/README.md

 You also need to [configure i2c on your raspberry pi](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c)

 ### Usage
-Run the program and type the pin number that the servo you wish to control is connected to Once you have done that it will reply with `choose angle`.
+Run `main.py` and type the pin number that the servo you wish to control is connected to eg. 0 Once you have done that it will reply with `choose angle`.
 Type the appropriate angle and hit enter, the selected servo should move to the specified angle.